charleymroberts/ecommerce/README.md

 After some reformatting, the only remaining warning the HTML checker produces is that it doesn't like me using h1 tags for the name of my page (on the top left of the navbar).
-As this is effectively the heading for all pages, I consider that h1 tags are suitable here.
+As this is effectively the main heading for all pages, I consider that h1 tags are suitable here.

 ![HTML checker](doc/html-checker.png)